 Todd Haynes movies, love ’em or … not?
 Wait, does anyone not love Todd Haynes movies?
-Anyway, the point is that the man is a consummate visual storyteller, and in that regard Wonderstruck might be his magnum opus.
-There two main stories, one set in the 1970s and another in the 1920s, each with a child protagonist and each moving in their own ways.
-If you’re thinking that they might be connected, yes, of course they are both to each other and a third story told later in the film.
+Anyway, the point is that the man is a consummate visual storyteller, and in that regard, Wonderstruck might be his magnum opus.
+There are two main stories, one set in the 1970s and another in the 1920s, each with a child protagonist and each moving in their own ways.
+If you think that they might be connected, yes, of course, they are both to each other, and a third story told later in the film.

 The Golden Globes are my favourite award show.
 The combination of humour and sincerity that can only be achieved when A-List celebrities, precious auteurs and television “we’re just happy to be here” actors are shoved sardine-like into a hotel ballroom and given as much booze as they can (or can’t) handle.
 An extra hat-tip this year to the Beverly Hilton who forgot to turn on the AC making melting orange spray tan the look of the evening.

 This year, however, wasn’t quite the shitshow that the Globes can sometimes be.
 Amy Poehler & Tina Fey did a solid ten and then, as happens every year, twitter questioned where they went for the next 2 hours.
 The audience seemed to laugh hardest at how they introduced Amal Clooney to America:

 “Amal is a human rights lawyer who worked on the Enron case, was an advisor to Kofi Annan regarding Syria and was selected for a three person U.N. commission investigating rules of war violations in the Gaza Strip.
 So tonight her husband is getting a lifetime achievement award.”